ToishY/flix555/README.md

 **CONCLUSION**

-Decent service when you're going to stuff manually; Crap when you're going for automation.
+Decent service when you're going to do stuff manually; Crap when you're going for automation.
 Examples of "better" alternatives are: openload, streamango, vidoza etc.